DeanJain/JavaBigdata/GCP.md

 - Gated egress and ingress topology.
 This topology combines gated egress and gated ingress.
 - Handover topology.
 In this topology, applications running on premises upload data to a shared storage service, such as Cloud Storage, and then a service running in GCP consumes and processes that data.
 This is commonly used with data warehousing and analytic services.

-##### Load Balancing
+#### Load Balancing
- - High performance, scalable load balancing, GCP provides Global Load Balancing - Scale your applications on Google Compute Engine from zero to full-throttle.
-Distribute your load balanced compute resources in single or multiple regions, close to your users and to meet your high availability requirements
+High performance, scalable load balancing, GCP provides Global Load Balancing - Scale your applications on Google Compute Engine from zero to full-throttle.
+Distribute your load balanced compute resources in single or multiple regions, close to your users and to meet your high availability requirements.

 Types:
- - Network TCP/UDP regional
+ - **Network TCP/UDP regional**
     - uses forwarding rules to determine how to distribute traffic.
     - Forwarding rules use the IP address, protocol, and ports to determine which servers, known as a target pool, should receive the traffic.

- - Internal TCP/UDP regional: only internal load balancer
+ - **Internal TCP/UDP regional**: only internal load balancer
- - HTTP(S) : global premium network tier
+ - **HTTP(S)** : global premium network tier
     - distribute HTTP and HTTPS traffic globally
     - use forwarding rules to direct traffic to a target HTTP proxy. then route the traffic to a URL map, which determines which target group to send the request to based on the URL

- - SSL Proxy : global premium network tier
+ - **SSL Proxy** : global premium network tier
  SSL offloading terminates SSL/TLS traffic at the load balancer and distributes traffic across the set of backend servers

- - TCP Proxy : global premium network tier lets you use a single IP address for all users regardless of where they are on the globe, and it will route traffic to the closest instance. should be used for non-HTTPS and non-SSL traffic.
+ - **TCP Proxy** : global premium network tier lets you use a single IP address for all users regardless of where they are on the globe, and it will route traffic to the closest instance. should be used for non-HTTPS and non-SSL traffic.

 #### Subnets